 Investigating the ways in which sound is used and interpreted - Dr Tom Rice’s book Hearing and the Hospital: sound, listening, knowledge and experience examines the multiple ways in which listening acquires direction and focus within the hospital environment.
 It considers the sensory and specifically sonic minutiae that both underpin and undermine the production of medical knowledge and skill.

 Racial, ethnic and class-based identities

 The interdisciplinary field of critical race studies, including whiteness studies, the formation of interracial (mixed-race) identities, and everyday understandings of genetics, genealogy and ethnicity.
-Dr Katharine Tyler’s most recent book, Whiteness, Class and the Legacies of Empire: On Home Ground, explores some of these themes.
+Dr Katharine Tyler’s book, Whiteness, Class and the Legacies of Empire: On Home Ground, explores some of these themes.
 Her book is a personally mediated, reflexive ethnography of the historically influenced, geographically situated, embodied, classed and racially differentiated constitution of contemporary urban and suburban identities.